miketheprogrammer/go-thrust/README.md

 Official GoLang Thrust Client for Thrust (https://github.com/breach/thrust) to be used in Breach.cc(http://breach.cc) via Official Go Implementation @ (http://github.com/miketheprogrammer/breach-go).

-Running on OSX 10.9 or Linux (This is just for the demo, Thrust as it stands now is really a Library to be used in other applications.)
+Running DEMO binary on OSX 10.9 or Linux (This is just for the demo, Thrust as it stands now is really a Library to be used in other applications.)
 ==================
 Go Thrust will automatically install Thrust Core dependencies at runtime.

 Start Go Thrust using binaries
 ```bash